Emeka Ihedioha: Executive activities

 As a result of his policy measures, the National Bureau for Statistics (NBS) named Imo State as the least corrupt state in Nigeria, with a record low 17.6% corruption prevalence.

 Ihedioha is also known for embarking on widespread infrastructural projects, proactive lawmaking, and proposing and enacting/signing 17 laws, within his short period as Governor.

 Personal life

 Ihedioha's business interests span real estate development, industrialised farming, hospitality, power and petroleum sectors.
 He is married to Ebere Ihedioha and has four children (three sons and a daughter).
-Ihedioha is an avid supporter of Arsenal football club and enjoys travelling and table tennis.
+Ihedioha is an avid supporter of the Arsenal football club and enjoys travelling and table tennis.
 He is a philanthropist, particularly within his native Imo state.